Now boarding: Passengers ready for world's longest flight

 - 'Race between airlines' -

-The twin-engine plane that will make the journey uses a modified system that burns 25 percent less fuel compared to other aircraft of a similar size, Airbus said.
+The twin-engine plane that will make the journey uses a modified system that burns 25 percent less fuel than other aircraft of a similar size, Airbus said.

 The airline said the journey would cut between four and six hours of travel time